Babies do not come with an instruction manual and they are figuring things out just like you!

 Breastfed newborns need to feed often – at least 8-12 times in a 24 hour period –because breastmilk is more easily digested than formula.
 Baby’s stomach is the size of a small marble when first born so it needs to be replenished more often with frequent feedings.
 Even as baby grows and their stomach capacity increases, they still continue to nurse frequently – again, completely normal!

-Cluster feeding happens when babies want to feed more often and in a more condensed period of time.
+Baby cluster feeding happens when infants want to feed more often and in a more condensed period of time.
 This often happens at night and can coincide with baby being fussy.
 Breastfeeding and consumption of breastmilk are instinctual -- plus it's the "perfect food!"
-When babies cluster feed, they are sometimes preparing for longer stretches of sleep (though this is not always the case!) or they may be catching up if they didn’t eat as much during the day.
-Your return to work, baby’s teething, or some other discomfort in baby’s life can also cause cluster feeding and fussiness.
+When infants cluster feed, they are sometimes preparing for longer stretches of sleep (though this is not always the case!) or they may be catching up if they didn’t eat as much during the day.
+Your return to work, baby’s teething, or some other discomfort in baby’s life can also cause infant cluster feeding and fussiness.

 One pediatrician advised a breastfeeding Lansinoh mom to, “find a soft spot on the couch and hunker down.”
 Her baby cluster fed for three hours a night, every night, for two months.
 Remembering that this will pass is critical!
 This stage is exhausting but it won’t last forever.